2018 Australian ball-tampering scandal: Disputing the charges and sanctions

-It was reported on 31 March 2018 that Bancroft had sought legal advice and is considering his options.
-It was further reported on 1 April 2018 that all three had sought legal advice and are considering their actions, and importantly that while they all acknowledge erring in Cape Town, they had not formally accepted or challenged their charges or their sanctions issued by CA.
+It was reported on 31 March 2018 that Bancroft had sought legal advice and was considering his options.
+It was further reported on 1 April 2018 that all three had sought legal advice and were considering their actions, and importantly that while they all acknowledged erring in Cape Town, they had not formally accepted or challenged their charges or their sanctions issued by CA.

 It was also reported that Smith and Warner were expected to push for a relaxation of the sanctions, particularly to allow them to play domestic cricket in Australia and overseas.
 James Sutherland of CA had previously said that the legal advice they had received was that they did not have jurisdiction requiring other national cricketing bodies to enforce the sanctions.
 "Under the code we didn't have any clear authority over domestic matches played overseas," he said.
-"It was talked about but we ascertained based on the legal advice that we didn't have that clear authority.
+"It was talked about but we ascertained based on the legal advice that we didn't have that clear authority."

 On 4 April 2018, Steve Smith confirmed that he would not challenge the sanctions.
 In a tweet, he said "I would give anything to have this behind me and be back representing my country.
 But I meant what I said about taking full responsibility as Captain of the team.
 I won't be challenging the sanctions.
 They've been imposed by CA to send a strong message and I have accepted them."

 Also on 4 April 2018, Cameron Bancroft announced that he had advised CA that he accepted the sanction.
 He tweeted "Today I lodged the paperwork with Cricket Australia and will be accepting the sanction handed down.
 I would love to put this behind me and will do whatever it takes to earn back the trust of the Australian public.
 Thank you to all those who have sent messages of support."

-On 5 April 2018, David Warner announced that he has accepted the CA sanctions.
+On 5 April 2018, David Warner announced that he had accepted the CA sanctions.
 In a tweet, he said "I have today let Cricket Australia know that I fully accept the sanctions imposed on me.
 I am truly sorry for my actions and will now do everything I can to be a better person, teammate and role model."

 Cricket Australia, in a press release dated 5 April 2018, confirmed that "Smith, Bancroft and Warner have officially advised Cricket Australia they have accepted the charges and sanctions, and no hearings will be required."
 CA CEO James Sutherland added that "These are significant penalties for professional cricketers.
 They were not imposed lightly.
-We know the players will return to playing the game they love, and in doing so, we hope they rebuild their careers and regain the trust of fans".
+We know the players will return to playing the game they love, and in doing so, we hope they rebuild their careers and regain the trust of fans."